People's State of Bavaria: Hoffmann government and end of the People's State

 Johannes Hoffmann.
 He took over leadership of the People's State after Eisner was assassinated.

 On the night of 6–7 April, communists and anarchists, energized by the news of a communist revolution in Hungary, declared a Bavarian Soviet Republic, with the playwright Ernst Toller as chief of state.
 The Hoffmann government fled to Bamberg in northern Bavaria.
 The coup and flight of the government marked the end of the People's State of Bavaria.

-In early May 1919, the Bavarian Soviet Republic was put down by the German Army with assistance from paramilitary Freikorps units.
-Over 600 people, many of them civilians, lost their lives.
+In early May 1919, the Bavarian Soviet Republic was brutally crushed by the German Army with assistance from paramilitary Freikorps units.
+Over 600 people, many of them innocent civilians, were killed in the White Terror that followed.
 The Hoffmann government was rebuilt and returned from Bamberg on 17 August.
 The republican Free State of Bavaria was established as one of the constituent states of the Weimar Republic on 15 September when the so-called Bamberg Constitution went into effect.